SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 3. The static formal tool mathematically derives a model for your RTL logic under test.
 4. It applies all possible “stimuli” in combinational and sequential domain.
 It verifies that the property does not fail under any circumstance.
 It exercises all possible “logic cones” of a given logic block and proves that the assertion(s) are not violated.
 5. If the property/assertion fails, it will give the exact scenario under which the property fails.
 You can then **simulate this scenario and debug the error at hand**.

 ### Limitations of formal verification in some situations

+**As upper introduces, formal verification based on mathematical transformation, and will be automatically test by the software.
+The former requires an accurate mathematical model with suitable abstract level, while the later requires finite states.**

-#### Missed corner cases[^1]
+#### Missed corner cases in large modules[^1]

 With the recent trend of parallel processing units, raises the possibility of missed corner cases that simulation technologies have trouble analyzing.
-Although formal verification is well suited for finding corner case design bugs, current formal verification technologies are only powerful enough to verify small designs.
+Although formal verification is well suited for finding corner case design bugs, current formal verification technologies are only powerful enough to verify <u>small designs</u>.
 It is still unknown how to apply formal verification consistently to **larger designs or find corner cases that result from the interaction of multiple modules**.
 Although there have been successes in using formal verification in verifying large high level designs, the verification methodology successes are time consuming and specific to a particular design.

 #### The gap between an abstract model and a concrete model[^1]